areuschel/2048-Sim/README.md

 ### Rules and Playing the Game

+#### Basic Understanding
 The game is played on a 4x4 tile board, where tile numbers increase as identical numbers are combined.
+The goal is to combine tiles to create the number '2048'.
+Each move adds another tile to the board, so you need to be combining tiles frequently enough the board doesn't fill with tiles that cannot be combined.

+#### Playing the Game
+1. START
-Two tiles with the value ‘2’ spawn in random places to start the game, and a new tile is generated each time you move in any cardinal direction.
-The new tile that generates with each move is either a ‘2’ or a ‘4’.
-The game continues until the entire board is full of tiles and none of them can be combined by a move in any direction.
+    - Two tiles with the value ‘2’ spawn in random places to start the game
+2. GAMEPLAY
+    - Move ALL tiles in any cardinal direction by swiping (mobile version) or with ⬆️ ⬇️ ➡️ ⬅️ arrows (PC)
+    - A new tile is randomly generated each time you move in any of the available spaces on the board
+      - This new tile will either be a '2' or a '4'

-The default settings of the game have the probability of generating a ‘2’ at 90% and generating a ‘4’ at 10% for new tiles.
+        - The default settings of the game have the probability of generating a ‘2’ at 90% and generating a ‘4’ at 10% for new tiles
+    - Tiles that are of the same number will be combined (if any!) in the direction chosen
+      - Tiles will be combined furthest to the direction chosen
+        - Example row) 2 2 2 4
+          - chosen move = ➡️
+          - outcome = NA 2 4 4
+4. END
+   - The game is over when the entire board is ...
+     - (1) full of tiles AND
+     - (2) none of the tiles can be combined by a move in any direction

 ## Coding the Game Functionalities in R